The height of watermelons with wall: Proof of Theorem : The moments of the height distribution

 The goal of this section is to obtain an asymptotic expression for the $s$-th moment $\E H_{n,p}^s$, where $\E$ denotes the expectation with respect to $\P$, of this random variable as the length of the watermelons tends to infinity.
 Clearly, we have

+The proof of Theorem~\ref{thm:sth-moment-asymptotics} is based on a series of lemmas, and can be roughly summarised as follows.
 For determining the asymptotics of $\E H_{n,p}^s$ we proceed as follows.
 First, we find expressions in terms of determinants for the quantities $M_{2n,h}^{(p)}$ and $M_{2n}^{(p)}$.
 This is accomplished by an application of a theorem by Lindstr\"om--Gessel--Viennot, respectively of a theorem by Gessel and Zeilberger.
 Second, we obtain asymptotics for

-The asymptotics for $\E H_{n,p}^s$ are then easily established.
-The main result is stated in Theorem~\ref{thm:sth-moment-asymptotics} at the end of this section.
+The proof of Theorem~\ref{thm:sth-moment-asymptotics} itself can be found at the end of this section.

 We start with exact expressions for $M_{2n,h}^{(p)}$ and $M_{2n}^{(p)}$. \begin{lemma} We have

 \end{lemma} \begin{proof}[Proof (Sketch)] For $h\ge 2p$ both equations follow from a theorem by Lindstr\"om--Gessel--Viennot (see \cite[Corollary 3]{gesselviennot} or \cite[Lemma 1]{MR0335313}), respectively from a theorem of Gessel and Zeilberger~\cite{MR1092920}.
 To be more specific, Equation~(\ref{eq:exact_M_2n}) follows from the type $C_p$ case of the main theorem in \cite{MR1092920}, while Equation~(\ref{eq:exact_M_2n_h}) follows from the type $\tilde C_p$ case.